outcome-co/action-update-version/README.md

 To use the Action, you'll need a personal access token: `${{ secrets.TOKEN }}`.

-It should have push access to the repo.
+If you want to use the Action on protected branches, the token should have push access to the repo.
 It will be used to clone it, commit the changes, add tags, and push back on the repo.

+Otherwise, you can just use the [Github Action Token](https://help.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token).

 ## Development